About sprains and strains

 - grade II – a moderate percentage of fibres are torn and the site is painful and swollen, with some loss of function and strength

 - grade III – the soft tissue may be completely ruptured, with considerable loss of function and strength.
 It’s recommended to seek a medical opinion for these injuries.

 Suggestions for immediate treatment of acute sprains or strains include:

 - Rest the injured area.

-- Use icepacks every two hours, applied for 15 minutes and separated from the skin by wet towelling.
+- Put icepacks on the area for 20 minutes every 2 hours, separated from the skin by wet towelling.